fionayyc/last-centurion/crew/derrian.md

 10 AE	Stole an ancient lightsaber from a fallen Dominion inquisitor.
 12 AE	Encountered Eve.
 Survived her trials.
 Claimed The Last Centurion.
 13 AE	Current year.
 Building a new crew.
 Avoiding galactic entanglements.
 Barely.

+⚔️ Derrian Wolfe — The Pale Ghost's Blade, Power & Past 🌌 The Lightsaber — “Whisperfang”
+Design:
+Hilt is slim, blackened obsidian with silver inlays, etched in flowing Velari runes that shift subtly in moonlight or starlight.

+One side of the emitter is slightly flared, revealing part of the kyber focusing ring—a deliberate imperfection, allowing instability under duress.

+Color Behavior:
+White: Balanced calm—meditative or post-battle peace.

+Blue: Controlled, strategic, focused.

+Violet: Internal conflict, restraint struggling against rage.

+Red: Unfiltered fury—only seen when defending someone he loves or facing trauma.

+Black-core (rare): During moments of intense spiritual disconnection or “dead Veil” states.

+“A saber that listens, rather than speaks.
+That is a dangerous thing.”
+— Velari Master Ky’rhan

+Origin Story:
+Derrian didn’t forge his saber—not fully.

+At age 16, during his Velari training, he passed the Trial of Sight inside a Veil Nexus, where Force-sensitive crystals echoed the inner voice.
+His chosen kyber was flawed—already cracked—but when he touched it, the crystal pulsed in sync with his soul.

+Years later, while fleeing assassins on the moon Sel Athyr, Derrian fell into a collapsed Dominion outpost.
+There he found a long-dead Force Inquisitor, partially entombed.
+From the shattered remains, he salvaged parts of the inquisitor’s curved saber—including a blood-channel amplifier coil, banned by most orders.

+He rebuilt Whisperfang by fusing his cracked kyber with the inquisitor’s shell, creating an unstable blade that responds to emotion like a living extension of his being.

+🌀 The Veil (Force) — Derrian’s Abilities
+Velari Force Style: Veilwalking
+The Velari Creed believed the Force—the Veil—was a living ocean of emotional echoes.
+Where Jedi suppress emotion, Velari channel it—honing control through empathy, memory, and instinct.

+✨ Key Powers:
+Ability Name	Description
+Echo Drift	Momentary clairvoyance via emotional resonance—he can “feel” fear, betrayal, even love left in objects or locations.
+Phantom Step	Short-range blink movement, like vanishing between flickers of light—limited to line-of-sight.
+Soulflare	A surge of emotion-channeled Force that enhances reflexes, speed, and aggression.
+Side-effect: his eyes glow blood-red.
+Mind Veil	Passive ability that makes it difficult for even other Force users to read his mind or presence clearly—appears like “static.”

+⚠️ Limitations:
+Channeling emotion leaves psychic scarring.
+Repeated use of Soulflare causes memory echoes—phantom voices and dreams.

+His cracked kyber causes instability in high-stress combat—sometimes the blade sputters or changes unpredictably.

+❤️ Past Lovers
+Nyss Valeera – Velari Healer & His First Love Derrian's fellow initiate.
+She rejected the Council's desire for asceticism.

+They were bonded in secret, planning to run away together—until she betrayed him to the Creed after being promised a place among the Inner Circle.

+He still hears her voice when meditating too deeply.

+Last seen working with the Shadow Spire, a Veil-witch enclave.

+Tarek Vorn – Dominion Inquisitor, turned captive, turned... more Captured during a pirate skirmish, Tarek was kept alive for intel—but proved more cunning than expected.

+Over a year, the two debated philosophy, fought side by side, and developed an intense, dangerous bond.

+Tarek eventually escaped—or was released.

+Rumor says he’s now working as a private assassin, still searching for Derrian.

+⚔️ Notable Foes
+Grand Purifier Sorina Kael – Leader of the Creed Purge Blames Derrian for the deaths of her family during the Creed collapse.

+Obsessed with “purifying” corrupted Force users.
+Has a prosthetic arm powered by captive kyber shards.

+Commands an elite force of Wraithknights—black-cloaked Veil-hunters.

+Considered one of the few people Eve openly despises.

+“The Ghoul Admiral” - Vox Rem Kar
+Augmented cyborg admiral of the Red Spindle Cartel.

+Runs a galactic black market ring dealing in Force-sensitive children.

+Has vowed to skin Derrian’s tail for sabotaging a “shipment.”

+His flagship The Bone Whisper once clashed with the Centurion over a dying star.